acuarica/hsc/README.md

 ### Comprehensive Test of Supercompilation

-Correctness of Supercompiler is done using SmallCheck.
+Correctness of Supercompiler is done using QuickCheck.
+Mention problem about using smallcheck related to depth.

 ## TODOs